dkulyk/pulsestaking/README.md

 - The reward ratio for a staking period is known only once the period has ended, because the rewards for the staking period are accummulated in the contract only during the period.
 So, in theory, it's possible users get 0% rewards for a staking period if nobody enters rewards.
   - If this is an issue, the rewards could always be for the _next_ staking period, but this makes the logic a bit more complicated and allows users to try to game the system
+- It is not possible to change the duration of the staking period since users are already committed for a certain amount of staking periods and expect the staking periods to be of certain length.

 ## Simple example